Inauguration of Willem-Alexander

 The inauguration of Willem-Alexander took place on 30 April 2013 at the Nieuwe Kerk in Amsterdam.
 Willem-Alexander ascended the throne immediately following the abdication of his mother Queen Beatrix earlier that day.
 Willem-Alexander is the first King of the Netherlands since the death of his great-great-grandfather William III in 1890.

 Background

 Following a reign of 33 years which began with the abdication of her mother Queen Juliana in 1980, Queen Beatrix, in a televised speech to the nation on 28 January 2013, announced her intent to abdicate the throne in favour of her eldest child, Willem-Alexander, in accordance with the tradition of Dutch monarchs.

-On 17 April 2013, Willem-Alexander revealed in an interview that Queen Beatrix had previously informed the Prime Minister of her intention to abdicate the throne, which initiated talks on how and when to do this.
+On 17 April 2013, Willem-Alexander revealed in an interview that Queen Beatrix had previously informed Prime Minister Mark Rutte of her intention to abdicate the throne, which initiated talks on how and when to do this.

 Preparations

 Preparations for this special session of the States General were made by officials of the Senate of the Netherlands.
 Music for the occasion was performed by the New Amsterdam Children's Choir and the Matangi Quartet.